marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

-   Energy usage control and optimization is complementary to other energy-saving design, such as low-power electronics,  energy-efficient device design (for example, low-power modes for components), and energy-efficient network architectures and is excercised using management interface.
+   Energy usage control and optimization is complementary to other energy-saving design, such as low-power electronics,  energy-efficient device design (for example, low-power modes for components), and energy-efficient network architectures and is exercised using management interface.
 Measurement of received and provided energy can provide useful data for energy efficiency management.

 # Identification of Entities